Longton, Lancashire: Railway

 In 1882 the West Lancashire Railway came to the village.
 Longton Bridge railway station was aimed at opening the village up to the local economic hubs of Preston and Southport, but the placement of the station in relation to the village was too far.
 The line closed in 1964.
 While some of the line's earth bankings and bridge foundations are still visible on Liverpool Road, much of the track has been built over.

 Road

 The A59 road passes to the east of the village and is known as "Longton Bypass".
 On the A59 there is a bridge over a road that connects Longton to New Longton.
 This bridge was originally constructed to take the Longton Bypass over the railway line between Preston and Southport, and was adapted to road use after the line's closure.
 The central reservation on the A59 dual carriageway was then made continuous to prevent traffic from crossing four lanes of fast-moving traffic.
 The poor visibility to the south, because of the alignment necessary to take the highway over the railway bridge, had made crossing the A59 very dangerous at this location.

-Bus services in Longton are provided by Stagecoach North West, with regular services operating to Preston City Centre and Southport or Ormskirk.
-Preston Bus also operates a half hourly service linking the village with New Longton, Lower Penwortham and Preston City Centre.
+Bus

+Bus routes for the village are run by Stagecoach Cumbria and North Lancashire or Vision Bus.